If you’re using landing pages in your lead generation campaigns, you already know that the first impression matters.

 A lot is going on here.
 There are lots of different colors and it’s not clear what Open Mile wants the customer to do.
 Do they want a customer to talk to them?
 Get a quote?
 Request a quote?
 It’s too much.

-By changing up the masthead and adding a bold, clear call-to-action, Open Mile increased their lead generation by 232%.
+By changing up the masthead and adding a bold, clear call-to-action, Open Mile increased its lead generation by 232%.

 The lessons here are easy to steal: